Foundations of a theory of quantum gravity: The relativization of advanced Quantum Field Theory

 holds.
-Again, the reader may think that we are dealing here with an extension of Finsler geometry where the $B$ field adds a twist to the ordinary basis in that construction.
-However, this is not the case since our tranformation group is essentially different because of the \emph{dynamical} structure of the coordinate charts on $TM$.
 At this point we define physical tensors $T^{\alpha_1 \ldots \alpha_r}_{\,\,\,\,\,\, \beta_1 \ldots \beta_s}$ where $\alpha_j , \beta_k \in \{ \mu, a \}$ and the latter is required to tranform consistently in all indices, meaning that the tensor evaluated in the complementary indices remains zero.
 In other words, it is an object acting upon the separate bundles $HTM$, $VTM$ and their duals.
-What we just accomplished is to write phyisal tensors in terms of partial and full tensors.
+What we just accomplished is to write physical tensors in terms of partial and full tensors.
 Before we proceed, the reader might wonder how we construct a dual basis to the $\mathcal{D}_{\mu}$.
 Obviously, one imposes that